Keywords Studios (1): The Honeymoon, and What Happened Next

 Noise has always been my kryptonite.
 There were days when I had no choice but to blast music in my own headphones to be able to concentrate while the guy sitting across from me shouted “ULT!!
 ULT NOW!!
 OH MY GOD, ULTTT!!”.

 One day, my manager ripped off my headset as I was listening to Ghost Love Score.
-My music bothered him apparently.
+My music bothered him, apparently.
 It’s worth noting that he didn’t take issue with the yelling, or the laughing, or the physical joshing that went a little overboard sometimes.
 Old-school Nightwish, though?
-Absolutely unacceptable. /s
+Unacceptable. /s

-My lowest point happened when I got fed up with the Friends coworker and politely asked him to stop laughing over Slack.
-He blew up at me, and I blew up right back.
+My lowest point happened when I got fed up with the Friends coworker and politely asked him to stop laughing over Skype.
+He started shouting at me, and I blew up right back.
 He got away with it.
 I didn’t.
 Nevermind that he’d been the one to instigate the whole thing (and he was watching bootleg American sitcoms at work, something I subsequently got bollocked for a few weeks later).

 The manager #

 I’m older and wiser now, so I can recognize that the team manager–let’s call him Steve, and I do apologize to all the Steves out there–was in way over his head.
 He had at least 10 direct reports, which is too much for any one guy to handle, let alone someone who may not have had all the support he needed.

 I don’t know how green Steve was, but he never struck me as the kind of guy who knew how to foster a work environment that was conducive to, well, doing work.